textileio/go-textile/README.md

 ## Security

-Textile is still under heavy development and _should not_ be considered production ready.
-There may be coding mistakes and the underlying protocols may change and/or contain design flaws.
+Textile is still under heavy development and no part of it should be used before a thorough review of the underlying code and an understanding that APIs and protocols may change rapidly.
+There may be coding mistakes and the underlying protocols may contain design flaws.
 Please [let us know](mailto:contact@textile.io) immediately if you have discovered a security vulnerability.

 Please also read the [security note](https://github.com/ipfs/go-ipfs#security-issues) for [go-ipfs](https://github.com/ipfs/go-ipfs).